 I specialise in supporting adults (18+) who are experiencing challenges related to anxiety, relationships, emotions, self-esteem, mood, sense of connection and belonging.

 I understand that taking the step to approach a therapist can be difficult.
-The prospect of starting therapy in itself, can bring up lots of feelings and cause us to feel ambivalent.
+The prospect of starting therapy in itself, can bring up lots of feelings.

-For some of us it may be that we have been toying with the idea of therapy and change, and now we feel ready.
+Perhaps you want something to change in your life, and now you feel ready to try.
 I realise we are all different and I want to reassure you that I am committed to meet you where you are.
 I will work with you to build a relationship based on trust, empathy, honesty, and openness, and I will create a safe and confidential space to allow you to be true to yourself.

 Qualifications and titlesMBACP Integrative therapist